-Yes, I must admit, I do love to seek out picturesque villages when in Europe.
-And, here is another one to share.
-This one is in the deep south of the Czech Republic.
-The charming town of Český Krumlov which makes you feel you have stepped back in time.
-It is an UNESCO World Heritage Site, with its stunning castle above the meandering Vltava River and old cobbled town full of renaissance and baroque architecture.
+Do you love to seek out those picturesque fairy tale towns when in Europe?
+Well, I’ve found a hidden gem.
+This one is in the deep south of Czech Republic.
+The fairy tale town of Český Krumlov.
+A charming town that makes you feel you have stepped back in time.
+It’s an UNESCO World Heritage Site.
+It features a stunning castle above the meandering Vltava River and old cobblestoned town full of renaissance and baroque architecture.
 Sounds like a wonderful place to visit doesn’t it?

-A likely starting point is to visit the immense castle, the second largest complex in the Czech Republic, beside the massive Prague Castle.
-Tours are offered for the inside of the castle, providing a glimpse into the life of the Rosenberg family from centuries ago; including St. George’s Chapel, a Baroque Theater, Eggengerg Hall with a golden carriage.
+A likely starting point is to visit the immense castle.
+It’s the second largest complex in the Czech Republic, beside the massive Prague Castle.
+Tours of the inside of the castle provide a glimpse into the life of the Rosenberg family from centuries ago.
+Including the St. George’s Chapel, a Baroque Theater, and Eggengerg Hall with a golden carriage.

-Across the river from the castle is the made-for-strolling Old Town where gothic buildings curve with the winding streets and at the heart its main square.
+Across the river from the castle is the made for strolling.
+Get lost in the Old Town where gothic buildings curve with the winding streets and at the heart its main square.

 The Vltava River offers the ability to rent a canoe or kayak, a little too cold for us at that time of year, but maybe an option for you.
 Rafting companies even offer a 3-hour tour which includes one-way river paddle to a 13th-century abbey and from there provides you with a bicycle to pedal back along a bike path.

-Another beautiful site is to visit the Cathedral of St. Vitus.
+Another beautiful site is the cathedral of St. Vitus.
 The cathedral is responsible for the other famous tower in the city with a clock at the top.
 Both the exterior and interior of St. Vitus is beautiful.